A/N: Alright so basically this is just season four being written from Audrey's POV. Hope you like it. Review please!

 "Wait, wait," Jack said.

 "What is it?"
 I asked.
 God, he was acting weird.

 "Look, about earlier," Jack started.
 I brought my hand to my face wishing that I had never said what I did this morning.
 "I don't want you to think that made me uncomfortable.
 It's just that since Teri died, I-I never thought I'd-"

 And, I did.
 I wanted him to love me back but I couldn't force him to.
 He was still trying to get over Teri.
 He had loved her.
 He watched her die.

 "No," Jack argued.
 "No, you don't.
 I just want you to know that I'm falling in love with you too."

 I totally wasn't expecting that.
 I tried to not sound overly excited, but I was so happy.
 "Wow.
 You caught me off guard."

 "Yeah sorry about that," Jack said.
-We don't say anything for a couple seconds, but I know that anyone looking into the car right now would see me smiling like a complete idiot.
+We didn't say anything for a couple seconds, but I knew that anyone looking into the car right now would see me smiling like a complete idiot.